andry81/nsisplus--dev/nsis_patches/NSISv301rel/README_EN.txt

 * README_EN.txt
-* 2017.05.28
+* 2017.06.21
-* NSISv30rel patches
+* NSISv301rel patches

 1. DESCRIPTION
 2. REPOSITORIES
+3. KNOWN ISSUES
+3.1.
+An error message on install scons in the Python v2.7.
-3. AUTHOR EMAIL
+4. AUTHOR EMAIL

 -------------------------------------------------------------------------------
 1. DESCRIPTION
 -------------------------------------------------------------------------------
-This is the patched sources for the NSIS 3.0.
+This is the patched sources for the NSIS 3.01 (release).

 The latest version is here: sf.net/p/nsisplus